 Excellent food and interesting environment

-Harvest House has a theme park setting, interesting surroundings, and good food value for the money.
+Harvest Restaurant has a theme park setting, interesting surroundings, and good food value for the money.

 It is a buffet restaurant that specializes in catering to families and children's groups.
 The restaurant is at the front of the ark, but you can access the restaurant by special side doors, so you don't need to buy tickets for the main theme park just to have a meal.